 Preikestolen (Pulpit Rock)

-Along with Trolltunga, Preikestolen’s Pulpit Rock is probably the most famous photo spot Southern Norway has to offer.
+Along with Trolltunga, Preikestolen’s Pulpit Rock is probably the most famous photo spot South Norway has to offer.
 The perpendicular wall above fjord – the so-called “pulpit” is an absolutely epic place.
 And this trail has the advantage over Trolltunga that it‘s relatively easy – only 8 km with an elevation of approximately 350 m.

 Hiking the whole trek to Pulpit Rock takes about 4 – 5 hours.
 Preikestolen is the greenest hike of all these in this post.
 The others lead all over the rocky terrains, this hike leads mostly through the forest.
+Preikestolen made it to the list of the best hikes in Europe.

 You will be charged 200 NOK for parking.